Extract table from a PDF – Your guide

-However, what if you need to run data extraction on hundreds of critical business documents like invoices, receipts, work orders, and more?
+But, what if you need to run data extraction on hundreds of critical business documents like invoices, receipts, work orders, and more?
 In that case, doing all that work manually doesn’t make sense.
 You need a way to extract text from PDF programmatically.

 The key is to use the open-source OCR engine, Tesseract.
 Tesseract is a library compatible with the Python programming language and can extract text from PDF files.
-However, you will need to find a library or program to connect this new tool to a user interface if you want your employees to be able to use it.
+You will need to find a library or program to connect this new tool to a user interface if you want your employees to be able to use it.

-Furthermore, the Tesseract library, though fairly robust, is not suited to a professional business application.
+The Tesseract library, though fairly robust, is not suited to a professional business application.

 The ideal way to batch-extract data from PDF to Excel spreadsheets is to utilize an IDP platform like Rossum.
-Rossum features an easy-to-use interface and a powerful queuing system that can take documents from various sources and perform data capture on all of them in just a few clicks.
+Rossum features an ergonomic interface and a powerful queuing system that can take documents from various sources and perform data capture on all of them in just a few clicks.
 The practical operation of this process is simple.